 Skip to Content

-How To Make A Custom Neon Sign The Easy Way
+How To Make A Custom Neon Sign On Wood The Easy Way

 Your Name In Lights With A Custom Neon Sign

-Even though it was a neon sign I still managed to give it a rustic look by mounting the lights on a wooden base.
-I actually got the idea for the sign after rummaging through my neighbours skip.
-They are having a loft extension and have loads of offcuts of chunky wood which I squirreled away for future crafts including this one.
+Even though it was a neon sign, I still managed to give it a rustic look by mounting the lights on a wooden base.
+After rummaging through my neighbour’s skip, I got the idea for the sign.
+They have a loft extension and loads of chunky wood offcuts, which I squirrelled away for future crafts, including this one.

 Neighbours skip

-This custom neon sign now joins the giant paper mache cactus, diy nightstand, toys frame medal board as well as the denim organiser in his room.
+This custom neon sign now joins the giant paper mache cactus, diy nightstand, toys frame medal board, and the denim organizer in his room.
 It’s like one big advert for the blog!

-The great thing about this tutorial is that the neon sign can be customised into whatever word you want it doesn’t have to be a name.
-I’m thinking of making one with my favourite word which is KJEMPEFLOTT!
-It’s a Norwegian word and means awesome, I just love the way it sounds and the meaning.
-I do say it quite a lot!
+The great thing about this tutorial is that the neon sign can be customized into whatever word you want; it doesn’t have to be a name.
+I’m thinking of making one with my favourite word, AWESOME!

-• A chunk of wood – I used a piece of wood that was about 5cm 2″ thick so that it would stand up on its own.
+• A chunk of wood – I used a piece of wood about 5cm 2″ thick so that it would stand up on its own.
 The length and height of the wood will depend on how big you want your custom neon word to be.
-For my sign, the piece of wood I used was 18cm by 45cm.
+For my sign, I used 18cm by 45cm of wood.

 Wooden plank and el wire

-1. First drill a hole in the bottom corner of the wood plank.
-Make sure that it is big enough for the El wire to pass through twice comfortably.
+Step 1: Drill a hole in the bottom corner of the wood plank.
+Ensure that it is big enough for the El wire to pass through twice comfortably.

-1. Next prepare the wood base for the neon sign, by sanding the edges.
-And then giving the wood an antique rustic look by rubbing on some dark wood wax.
+Step 2: Prepare the wood base for the neon sign by sanding the edges and then giving the wood an antique rustic look by rubbing on some dark wood wax.

-1. After the wood base is ready, design and print out your word.
-As the el wire is one continuous length you will need to have the word in a cursive font. i.e. what we called joined up writting at school!
+Step 3: Design and print your word after the wood base is ready.
+As the EL wire is one continuous length, you must have the word in a cursive font. i.e. what we called joined up, writing at school!

-1. Next get a sharp object (screwdriver) and using the print out as a guide, scratch the word into the wood.
+Step 4: Next, get a sharp object (screwdriver) and using the printout word template as a guide, scratch the word into the wood.

-1. Then get the el wire and thread it through the hole in the wood (leaving the battery pack on the back).
-Using masking tape stick the wire around the letters following the scratch marks.
+Step 5: Throw the EL wire through the hole in the wood (leaving the battery pack on the back).
+Stick the wire around the letters following the scratch marks using masking tape.
 Any excess wire can just be taped around the edge of the word to form a border and then threaded to the end back through the hole.

-Placing the el wire this way, allows you to see how your word will look and to make sure you have enough wire before gluing the wire permanently in place.
+Placing the EL wire this way allows you to see how your word will look and ensure you have enough wire before glueing the wire permanently in place.

 El wire setting for neon sign